Here is why I don’t sell essential oils.

 What Essential Oils Brand I Really Use

-Personally, I started using DoTerra when Laura started sponsoring this site about two years ago, and I fell in love with many of their blends–namely Serenity, DigestZen, Deep Blue, On Guard, and Breathe.
+I fell in love with many of DoTerra’s blends–namely Serenity, DigestZen, Deep Blue, On Guard, and Breathe.

-Over the years, I have also tried Aura Cacia, NOW brand, and Young Living.
-But if you were to come check out my oils stash, you would see mostly DoTerra and Plant Therapy oils.
+Over the years, I have also tried Aura Cacia, NOW brand, Young Living, and Spark Naturals.
+But if you were to come check out my oils stash, you would see a variety of oils.

 This is not to say that other brands are not good.
 However, I want to be honest with you all on which brands I actually use right now.